AlexWorx/ALib-Class-Library/docs/pages/alib_mod_cli.md

 <b> 3.
 With option 'format' </b><br>
 Option <em>format</em> allows specifying a date format, as documented with
-\alib{lang::system;CalendarDateTime::Format}.
+\alib{strings::util;CalendarDateTime::Format}.
 The format string can be given concatenated to the option name using an equal sign <em>'='</em> or just as a next argument (with a whitespace instead of the equl sign):